 National Life Group provides several types of life insurance protection to individuals – including both term and permanent.
 Its permanent plans include whole life and universal life insurance coverage options.

 Fidelity life offers a no medical plan that provides fast, hassle-free insurance coverage.
 This provides term insurance coverage which has a level death benefit, whereby the policy may be extended beyond the guaranteed level premium up to age 95 for the policyholder.
 Guarantee periods include 10, 15, 20, and 30 years.

 Transamerica offers a no medical exam policy that provides death benefit coverage of between $25,000 and $249,999.
 This company’s TransTerm policy is structured to offer term-like initial level premiums for 10, 15, 20, 25, or 30 years.
 The initial premium is quite affordable.
 But since the policy is a universal life policy with lifetime guaranteed coverage, it can be continued after the initial term period has ended.

 How and Where to Obtain a Quote for No Medical Exam Life Insurance Coverage

-If you’re seeking a quote for no medical exam life insurance, the best way to do so is through a company or an agency that has access to more than just one life insurer.
-This way, you will be able to directly compare policies, benefits, and life insurance quotes that will best fit your specific needs and budget.
+If you’re seeking a quote for no medical exam life insurance, the best way to do so is through a company or an agency with access to more than just one life insurer.
+This way, you will be able to directly compare policies, benefits, and life insurance quotes to fit your specific needs and budget.

 What You Will Need to Purchase a No Exam Life Insurance Policy